vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 The heaviness didn't get to a distracting level of pain, and I had my second meal without incident a litle after 6 PM.

+## Next day (2024-07-19)

+On 2024-07-19, things were fine in the morning.
+I still went out jogging and jogged a good amount (about 1.7 miles, 0.3 miles return walk).
+I experienced some abdominal pain later in the afternoon.
+It was less than on 2024-07-18, but there was also more heat-related fatigue and disorientation, so on net I may have felt worse.
+With that said, my productivity/output seemed pretty good, and I executed on both physical and mental work.

+## Two days later (2024-07-20)

+On this day, I had to go shopping, so I skipped jogging in the morning to avoid the fiasco of 2024-07-18.

+I did breath holds in the morning before going shopping, and perhaps because of that, felt a little out-of-breath initially when walking.
+However, I was back to normal later in the journey.

+When I got back, I took a pulse oximeter reading, getting 55-67 bpm with the typical range being 59-64 bpm.

 ## Current learnings

 I don't think it is wise to avoid this sort of situation